brycexu/BNN_Kernel/README.md

 ## Examples

+You can see the GPU example in [test](https://github.com/brycexu/BNN_Kernel/tree/master/GPU)

-You can see the example in [test](https://github.com/brycexu/XNOR_Kernel/blob/master/TimeTest.py)
+You can see the CPU example in [test](https://github.com/brycexu/BNN_Kernel/tree/master/CPU)